 - Take a current solution to the next level.
 Solve the currently intractable problems that impact all of us.
 Tackle the global warming problem, predict where earthquakes will occur, find alternative energy sources, cure cancer, and unlock the keys to aging.
 There is no shortage of opportunity here.

-Combine these with the value of a good understanding of promising new technologies, and the value of having associates with complementary skills to extend your thinking.
+Combine these with the value of a good understanding of promising new technologies, and the value of having co-founders with complementary skills to extend your thinking.
 Problem solutions are the ingredients that startups are made of.
 Start solving a problem today that you can use as the basis for the “idea” for your next startup.

 That means the target market must be large (at least $500M), proven and growing, with revenue potential of at least $50M within five years.
 Initial investment targets are usually larger than $2M, sometimes up to $25M or $50M.
 To make this work, you will need an initial valuation of at least $5M.
 Current market conditions should still convince you to be totally thorough, thoughtful and aggressive in your approach and presentations.
 But now is the time to get started, and remember to work friends, family, and angels before you tackle the big boys.